 on togglesign if character 1 of field "display" is "-" then delete character 1 of field "display" else put "-" before field "display" end if end togglesign

-This is a very simple routine that doesn't have to understand that it's floating point numbers are being represented.
-It simply checks whether the first character is a minus or not and if it is, it deletes the character; if not, it inserts a hyphen that LiveCode will later interpret as a negative value.
+This is a very simple routine, that doesn't have to understand that it's floating point numbers being represented.
+It simply looks to see if the first character is a minus or not, and if it is, it deletes the character.
+If not, it inserts the hyphen that LiveCode will later interpret as a negative value.

 The Edit menu.

 The Text Formatting section of the Inspector palette.